Canada's deep geological repository

 How long will you monitor the used nuclear fuel?

-The transport, handling and placement of the used nuclear fuel in the deep geological repository is expected to take place over a period of about 40 years.
+The transportation, handling and placement of the used nuclear fuel in the deep geological repository is expected to take place over a period of 45 to 50 years — into the 2080s.
 The repository will be monitored throughout all these activities.

 There will also be an extended period of monitoring, which could last several decades (70 years has been assumed for financial planning purposes).
 Many decades from now, in collaboration with regulatory authorities, the community will decide the form and duration of this monitoring.

-Following the period of extended monitoring, the decommission and closure of the facility is expected to take about 30 years.
-Details for the monitoring following closure will be decided in collaboration with a future society.
+Following the period of extended monitoring, the decommissioning and closure of the facility is expected to take about 30 years.
+Details for the monitoring following closure will be decided in collaboration with future society.